MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Problem Formulation</b> </summary>numerical scheme; inference on SIER model to infer which policies are more likely to be effective given explicit constraints</details>

-<details><summary> <b>Solving Method</b> </summary>1) ODE for compartmental models 2) approximate Bayesian computation to compute the conditional probability and importance sampling from the prior 3) nested Monte Carlo to condition on the policy leading to a desired outcome with a given probability</details>
+<details><summary> <b>Solving Method</b> </summary>1) ODE to simulate the spreading 2) approximate Bayesian computation to compute the conditional probability of infected population conditionally to intervention and importance sampling from the prior 3) nested Monte Carlo to condition on the policy leading to a desired outcome with a given probability</details>

 #### Model parameters information
 <details><summary> <b>Epidemiological parameters</b> </summary>classic parameters</details>